-I have been enrolled part time in what I think of as “trade school for artists” – a diploma of visual art.
+My diploma of visual art has now been completed at what I think of as “trade school for artists” – CAE (Council of Adult Education in Flinders Lane, Melbourne).
 I’ve studied and practiced painting, printmaking, drawing, life drawing, art theory and history, the inevitable and compulsory OH&S, as well as business and marketing skills to back up my new career as artist.
 I’ve exhibited locally and overseas, and look forward to new challenges working with colleagues in an older women’s art group (late bloomers unite!).

 May 2014 I’m almost finished my uni degree, have two more subjects to go.
 Not sure whether I’m headed down an arty path or a writing path, maybe both.
 Anyway, the journey is still fun and I’m still inspired to make art.